alperenmutlu/AmadeusCaseStudy/README.md

 **http://localhost:8081/swagger-ui/index.html**

 ## Schedule Job
-There is a shceduled job in this project; fecth flights from a mock api and save flights into the database.
+There is a shceduled job in this project which is working for every day; fecth flights from a mock api and save flights into the database.